DorisIT/HaveIBeenPwned/readme.md

-A simple application for checking if your password(s) have been compromised online## A simple application for checking if your password(s) have been compromised online
+## A simple application for checking if your password(s) have been compromised online

 [haveibeenpwned](https://haveibeenpwned.com) recently added the ability to check if your password has been part of any leaks that has occured.
 If your password has been compromised, strongly consider changing your password asap